LukeMathWalker/pavex/docs/guide/project_structure/index.md

 --8<-- "doc_examples/quickstart/demo-project_structure.snap"
 ```

 What is the purpose of all those folders?
-Why is `cargo-px` needed to build a Pavex project?
+Why is [`cargo-px`][cargo-px] needed to build a Pavex project?
 Are there any conventions to follow?

 This guide will answer all these questions and more.